0xYahia/Front-End-Material/Study/javaScriptStd.md

 window.stop(): is a method that stop the window.
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
-navigator object: is a object that contain information about the browser. and it's capabilities. it is used to identify the browser and provied different version of the code.
+navigator object: is a object that contain information about the browser. and it's capabilities. it is used to identify the browser and provide different version of the code.

 One of the most important properties of the navigator object is the userAgent property. navigator.userAgent: is a property that return the user agent string for the current browser.